 - 4.8 Allow non-forest uses, such as residences, on Commercial Forest Use lands as permitted by Oregon Administrative Rules, subject to lot aggregation requirements and other development standards that exceed minimum state requirements to better ensure public safety, public health and welfare, and protection of natural and environmental resources.
 Limit new non-forest uses and expansion of existing non-forest uses.
-This will result in a forest protection program for the County that is more restrictive than what state statutes and rules require. - 4.9 Recognize differences among Commercial Forest Use zoning around the County by allowing non-forestry related uses, such as residences, on Commercial Forest Use lands not in the Mt.
-Hood National Forest or on large commercial forest tracts adjacent to the National Forest Boundary, according to any or all of the following conditions: - 1.
+This will result in a forest protection program for the County that is more restrictive than what state statutes and rules require. - 4.9 Recognize differences among Commercial Forest Use zoning around the County by not allowing dwellings on Commercial Forest Use lands on large commercial forest tracts adjacent to the National Forest Boundary or on lands in the Mt.
+Hood National Forest, but allowing dwellings on all other Commercial Forest Use lands according to any or all of the following conditions: - 1.
 Dwellings on 160 acre tracts or 200 acre non-contiguous tracts; - Dwellings on existing lots of record owned continuously by the current owner or antecedents of the current owner since 1985 which are capable of producing less than 5,000 cubic feet per year of commercial timber;

 - 3. Dwellings on existing lots of record which contain at least eleven existing lots and five existing dwellings within a 160 acre square template centered on the lot of record containing the proposed dwelling; - 4.
-Dwellings authorized under ORS 195.300 through 195.336 (Measure 49 claims). - 4.10 Allow new template dwellings under the current standards of the CFU zone that are more restrictive than state requirements. - 4.11 Allow no dwellings, or other uses which are incompatible with commercial forestry, on lands of the Mt.
-Hood National Forest and adjacent large commercial timber parcels. - 4.12 All approved dwellings in Commercial Forest Use zones must meet additional development standards and lot aggregation requirements to ensure public safety, public health and welfare, and protection of natural and environmental resources. - 4.13 Except where disaggregation is currently allowed in the East of Sandy River rural area, prohibit creation of new lots or parcels, except as authorized by code, which detracts from forestry practices and from protection of open space and rural community character. - 4.14 Allow new dwellings on lands designated for Commercial Forest Use only when it can be demonstrated that they will have no significant impact upon forestry practices, open space, public facilities, wildlife habitat, and rural community character. - 4.15 Ensure that any proposed new dwelling in the Commercial Forest Use designated areas receives appropriate public review by providing comprehensive notice and review opportunity prior to any land use decision.

-- 4.16 Adopt provisions within the CFU zones that require clustering of dwellings near existing public roads, and clustering of dwellings, structures, and adjacent development to minimize conflicts with wildlife, natural and environmental resources, forest and agricultural practices, public safety, and infrastructure.
-Allow for exceptions based on topographical and other unique constraints of the property. - 4.17 Require clustering of dwellings and accessory structures in CFU zones to establish a clear relationship between the primary use and accessory use and to minimize the amount of tree removal and clearing between buildings.
+Dwellings authorized under ORS 195.300 through 195.336 (Measure 49 claims). - 4.10 Be more restrictive than state requirements for approval of new template dwellings - 4.11 Allow no dwellings, or other uses which are incompatible with commercial forestry, on lands of the Mt.
+Hood National Forest and adjacent large commercial timber parcels. - 4.12 All approved dwellings in Commercial Forest Use zones must meet additional development standards and lot aggregation requirements to ensure public safety, public health and welfare, and protection of natural and environmental resources. - 4.13 Except where disaggregation is currently allowed in the East of Sandy River rural area, prohibit creation of new lots or parcels, except as authorized by code, which detracts from forestry practices and from protection of open space and rural community character. - 4.14 Allow new dwellings on lands designated for Commercial Forest Use only when it can be demonstrated that they will have no significant impact upon forestry practices, open space, public facilities, wildlife habitat, and rural community character. - 4.15 Adopt provisions within the CFU zones that require clustering of dwellings near existing public roads, and clustering of dwellings, structures, and adjacent development to minimize conflicts with wildlife, natural and environmental resources, forest and agricultural practices, public safety, and infrastructure.
+Allow for exceptions based on topographical and other unique constraints of the property. - 4.16 Require clustering of dwellings and accessory structures in CFU zones to establish a clear relationship between the residential use and accessory use and to minimize the amount of tree removal and clearing between buildings.